 All Texas families need a will.

 Give me a call and I can explain what these documents are, what they do, and why you might need them.
-We can then set up a convenient appointment time at my office in downtown Dallas.
+We can then set up a convenient appointment time.
+We can do much of this remotely so as to ensure social distancing.
 Whether you need the entire package or just certain documents, we can find a solution and a price-point that works for you.

 If you have a larger estate or desire a more complex plan than a package provides, please call or email me and let’s talk about your situation and find a solution that works best for you and your family.
 I have worked with individuals and families with everything from very modest estates to multi-million dollar estates that require extensive planning, and every client receives the same care and attention.